sephh/meli/README.md

 * You should have internet connection to run all API tests.
 * You should be able to run a .sh file on the terminal
+* You should have ports 4200 and 3000 available

 To install and launching this app follow this steps: